sanketpadhyal/Sparse/README.md

 Sparse is now:

 * almost bug-free
 * actively used by real users
-* continuously improving
+* production-ready
+* secured at database level

 ---